TokenBrice/blog/content/posts/2019/technocentrism.md

 I think **that just like any major government institutions, “the blockchain industry” (if that’s even a thing) is already suffering from groupthink and lack of diversity.** The `15-35 years old, tech-focused, guy` description matches 95% of the profiles.

 From a high-level design perspective, we know it's simply inefficient at best, if not profoundly detrimental: think about the decisions our `45-75 years old, male with elite education, rich, white` politicians come up with.
-Diversity is not just a shiny cool thing to add to show you're progressive: it's actually the **biggest success driver of success for any given group, even before education or expertise.** (_see reference 1_)
+Diversity is not just a shiny cool thing to add to show you're progressive: it's actually the **biggest success driver of success for any given group, even before education or expertise.**[^1]

 We’re direly missing outsiders, people who will look at the systems being designed and ask the “naive” yet hard and insightful questions.
 I intend to demonstrate that to you with two very simple examples — I’ll explain the concepts I’m referring so you won’t need to be a tech lad or a blockchain-expert to follow my though process.